seanbreckenridge/clone-repos/README.md

 Usage: clone-repos [OPTIONS] CONFIG_FILE

 Options:
-  --base-path DIRECTORY  base repository directory to clone repos into
+  --base-repos DIRECTORY  base repository directory to clone repos into
                           [required]
   --help                  Show this message and exit.
 ```

 The format for a repo is: